-Landscape & Environment is a half-blind peer-reviewed open access journal, with one issue per year (in December).
+Acta Geographica Debrecina Landscape & Environment series is a half-blind peer-reviewed open access journal, with two issues per year (in June and December).
 Our purpose is to publish the new results of landscape amd environmental studies.

 Vol. 17 No. 2 (2023) Current Issue

 Namgyal Tshewang Bhutia – Malavika Sinha.
 Geo-physical attributes of Shushunia’s aquifer, Chhatna block, Bankura district, West Bengal, India

 Arshad Ahmed Kheraj – Amjed Ali – Kiran Rani – Meenaxy.
 GIS-integrated multi-criteria suitability anal¬ysis for healthcare facilities site selection in Rajouri district, Jammu and Kashmir, India